Leprechauns in Ireland: Irish Myths and Legends

 The Story of Leprechauns in Ireland

-This rainbow appeared not too far from our homes, so we thought it would be too long until we bagged ourselves a treasure.
-We began off on our adventure like little hobbits leaving the shire for the first time (note the similarity between hobbits and leprechauns).
+The rainbow appeared in the distance not too far from our homes, so we thought it wouldn’t be too long until we bagged ourselves a treasure.
+We took off on our adventure, like little hobbits leaving the shire for the first time with the hope of finding a great pot of gold.

-There was one problem.
-The rainbow was beyond a field where our parents had told us a story of a man who lived in the field and would steal children who came near his field.
-He would take the children, put them in a black bag, and never see them again.
+At the end of this road was field where our parents had told us a story of a man who lived in the field and would steal children.
+He would take the children, put them in a black bag, and they would never be seen again.

-I have included a little story about the meeting between a farmer and a Leprechaun at the bottom of this article for you to enjoy.
+I have included a little story about a meeting between a farmer and a Leprechaun at the bottom of this article for you to enjoy.

 The Irish Leprechaun